How To Create A Great Employee Referral Program

-1. Be confident the (tool has everything you need)
+1. Be confident the (the tool has everything you need)

 Emphasize the benefits of your employee referral tool in a mindmap and truly convince yourself.
 Here comes some input: